I get quite a few people contacting me asking what is Bangkok, Thailand’s rainy season like?

-Usually, it will rain every day during rainy season and it will come down in buckets.
-I’ve traveled all over the world and I’ve never seen rain like it.
-But…….having said that, the rain usually doesn’t last for long.
+Usually, it will rain most days during rainy season and it will come down in buckets.
+In fact, I have traveled all over the world and I have never seen rain like it.
+But…….having said that, the rain usually does not last for long.

 And that’s it.
 Until tomorrow.

-So, if you’re in Bangkok during rainy season, of course, you can still walk around in it with an umbrella.
+So, if you are in Bangkok during rainy season, of course, you can still walk around in it with an umbrella.
 But, why bother?
-I normally head into the closest shopping mall for a bit of window shopping, as do many Thais, or I’ll hit a coffee shop (they’re everywhere) and spend half an hour reading my book, working on my laptop or just watching people walk by.
+I normally head into the closest shopping mall for a bit of window shopping, as do many Thais, or I will hit a coffee shop (they are everywhere) and spend half an hour reading my book, working on my laptop or just watching people walk by.

 And the best time to visit Thailand?
 November thru mid-March.
-It’s a lot cooler, hardly any rain and just more pleasant temperatures and weather to walk around in.
+It is much cooler, with hardly any rain and just more pleasant temperatures and weather to walk around in.